 Once fat has been removed, either through liposuction or through more conventional diet and exercise, it is possible that stretched, sagging skin and muscle can be left behind.
 This can be particularly true in patients who have struggled with weight loss for many years, or for women who have undergone a pregnancy.
 Specifically, when the abdominal muscles have become stretched and weakened, no amount of exercise will return them to their original condition, and so the midsection comes to develop a distinctive “pooch”.
 A tummy tuck, or abdominoplasty, works by surgically tightening the abdominal muscles while reduce the excess, sagging skin from the area between the rib cage and the pelvis.
 For those patients who are in relatively good physical condition but who have only minor “pooching” of the lower belly without a great deal of excess skin, a partial abdominoplasty, or mini-tummy tuck, can achieve similar effects with a smaller incision and a shorter post-surgical recovery time.

 Many patients also choose to undergo a tummy tuck or mini-tummy tuck in conjunction with liposuction during a combination procedure.
 This allows them to obtain the most dramatic results while minimizing the necessary recovery time.
 Because every patient is different, with their own health considerations and healing factors, it is important that you discuss your body contouring options with one of our board certified plastic surgeons during a personal consultation.
 This way you can work together to customize an approach that will be both safe and effective.
-If you are interested in learning more about any of the various body contouring procedures we offer, please contact Atlanta Plastic Surgery, P.C. at one of our Atlanta, Alpharetta, Cumming, or Newnan offices to schedule a consultation.
+If you are interested in learning more about any of the various body contouring procedures we offer, please contact Atlanta Plastic Surgery, P.C. at one of our Atlanta, Alpharetta, or Cumming offices to schedule a consultation.
 Don’t forget to follow us on Facebook, Twitter, and Google+ for the latest plastic surgery news.